message/iata/SG.md

-Published 22.04.2021
+Published 23.04.2021
 1. Passengers are not allowed to enter Singapore.
 -This does not apply to nationals of Singapore.
 -This does not apply to permanent residents of Singapore.
--This does not apply to passengers with a Long-Term Visit Pass (LTVP) or a Long-Term Visit Pass In-Principle Approval (LTVP IPA).
+-This does not apply to passengers (except those with travel history to India within the past 14 days prior to departure for Singapore) with a Long-Term Visit Pass (LTVP) or a Long-Term Visit Pass In-Principle Approval (LTVP IPA).
 They must have an Approval Letter for Entry (ALE) issued by the Immigration & Checkpoints Authority (ICA).
--This does not apply to passengers with a Work Pass, Long-Term Visit Pass (LTVP), Dependant's Pass, or the respective In-Principle Approval (IPA) issued by the Ministry of Manpower (MOM).
+-This does not apply to passengers (except those with travel history to India within the past 14 days prior to departure for Singapore) with a Work Pass, Long-Term Visit Pass (LTVP), Dependant's Pass, or the respective In-Principle Approval (IPA) issued by the Ministry of Manpower (MOM).
 They must have an approval letter from the Ministry of Manpower (MOM) or the Immigration & Checkpoints Authority (ICA).
--This does not apply to passengers with a Student's Pass (STP) or a Student's Pass In-Principle Approval (STP IPA).
+-This does not apply to passengers (except those with travel history to India within the past 14 days prior to departure for Singapore) with a Student's Pass (STP) or a Student's Pass In-Principle Approval (STP IPA).
 They must have an Approval Letter for Entry (ALE) issued by the Ministry of Education (MOE) or the Immigration & Checkpoints Authority (ICA).
--This does not apply to passengers with an approval letter from the Immigration & Checkpoints Authority (ICA), Ministry of Foreign Affairs (MFA), Ministry of Education (MOE), Ministry of Health (MOH), or Ministry of Trade and Industry (MTI).
+-This does not apply to passengers (except those with travel history to India within the past 14 days prior to departure for Singapore) with an approval letter from the Immigration & Checkpoints Authority (ICA), Ministry of Foreign Affairs (MFA), Ministry of Education (MOE), Ministry of Health (MOH), or Ministry of Trade and Industry (MTI).
--This does not apply to passengers with a valid letter of Approval for SafeTravel Pass Application under the Connect@Sinagpore Scheme.
+-This does not apply to passengers (except those with travel history to India within the past 14 days prior to departure for Singapore) with a valid letter of Approval for SafeTravel Pass Application under the Connect@Sinagpore Scheme.
--This does not apply to passengers with a Business Travel Pass (BTP) or a Pre-Approved Business Pass (PBP).
+-This does not apply to passengers (except those with travel history to India within the past 14 days prior to departure for Singapore) with a Business Travel Pass (BTP) or a Pre-Approved Business Pass (PBP).
 -This does not apply to passengers with an Air Travel Pass approval letter issued by Singapore if they:
 - have stayed in Australia, Brunei Darussalam, China (People's Rep.), Chinese Taipei or New Zealand in the last 14 days before departure; and
 - have a visa to enter Singapore (if they are a visa-required short-term visitor).